112 Meanings

 World serves its own needs

-Don't mis-serve your own needs
+Dummy, serve your own needs

-Wire in a fire, represent the seven games
+Wire in a fire, representing seven games

-And a government for hire and a combat site
+A government for hire and a combat site

-Left her, wasn't coming in a hurry
+Left of west and coming in a hurry

-With the Furies breathing down your neck
+With the furies breathing down your neck

-Team by team, reporters baffled, trumped, tethered, cropped
+Team by team reporters baffled, trumped, tethered, cropped

-Look at that low plane, fine, then
+Look at that low playing!
+Fine, then

-Uh oh, overflow, population, common group
+Uh oh, overflow, population, common food, but it'll do

-But it'll do, save yourself, serve yourself
+Save yourself, serve yourself

-You vitriolic, patriotic, slam fight, bright light
+You vitriolic, patriotic, slam, fight, bright light, feeling pretty psyched

 It's the end of the world as we know it